samcday/phrog/README.md

 cargo test
 ```

-You can also run with the locally vendored libphosh source, statically linked.
+You can also run with a statically linked libphosh from the vendored `./phosh/` subtree.
 This is useful if you want to work on a feature that also requires changes to upstream libphosh.

 ```sh
 # Install the (many) Phosh build dependencies: